AI Workshop: learn to build apps with AI →

 Use fs.rmdir() or fs.rmdirSync() to remove a folder.

-Removing a folder that has content can be more complicated than you need.
+Removing a folder that has content requires extra handling.

 npm install fs-extra